-Talk about butter wouldn't melt...this gorgeous little puppy is adorable isn't he?
+Talk about butter wouldn't melt...this gorgeous little puppy is adorable, isn't he?

 But who would have thought that something so cute (and so tiny) could produce so much waste?
 They're little poop and pee machines at this age!

 And that's why potty training your puppy will be your number one priority right now!